EdJoPaTo/grammy-inline-menu/README.md

 ## My choose/select has too many choices.
 Can I use a pagination?

-If you dont use a pagination you might have noticed that not all of your choices are displayed.
+When you don't use a pagination, you might have noticed that not all of your choices are displayed.
 Per default only the first page is shown.
 You can select the amount of rows and columns via `maxRows` and `columns`.
 The pagination works similar to `menuTemplate.pagination` but you do not need to supply the amount of total pages as this is calculated from your choices.